 With the Xbox Series S|X line of consoles having now been released for a fair few months, there’s never been a better time to pick up a bargain Xbox One controller.
 Why? because all existing Xbox One controllers work flawlessly on the new console platform.
 Just as they did on Xbox One, in fact.
 If you’re determined to enjoy what could be the most impressive console gaming experience there is, why not forgo the new Xbox Series S|Xcontroller design in favour of the existing gamepad model?

-Whether you’re in the former camp or the latter, there’s plenty of choices you’ll need to make to inform your decision and questions you’ll need answering.
-One of the most pertinent ones is the difference between gamepads.
+Unfortunately, even with the Xbox One controller, there are various models to choose from and therefore plenty of choices you’ll need to make to inform your decision.
+You might have a lot of questions in need of answering.
+One of the most pertinent ones is the difference between Xbox One gamepad designs.

 Gamers of a certain age will no doubt recall the halcyon N64/ PlayStation One days when a competitive advantage could be gained or lost depending on which player was lumbered with the slightly off-feeling third party controller.
-While that trend has died away somewhat thanks to the advent of online multiplayer, the trend has had something of a comeback with the Xbox One, which has, unusually, boasted three main ranges of officially licensed controllers over the course of its lifespan.
+While that trend has died away somewhat thanks to the advent of online multiplayer, the trend had something of a comeback during the Xbox One generation, which boasted three main ranges of officially licensed controllers over the course of its 7-year lifespan.

 What is the difference between the Xbox One and One S controllers?